ErikKalkoken/slack-demo-heroku/readme.md

 In addition this app implements a simple web page with a link to enable installation to a Slack workspace.

 The workspace related token is stored in a local JSON file.

+The app uses the standard Python library slackclient to access the Slack API.

+The web application is implemented based on Flask and uses Gunicorn on Heroku as web server.